-The average price for a boat rental in the British Virgin Island depends on several factors.
-For example the type, age and model of the vessel as well as the rental duration.
-The summer months of June, July, and August tend to be a cheaper period to rent a boat, compared to the BVI's high season from December to March.
+The average price for a boat rental in the British Virgin Islands depends on several factors.
+For example the type, age, and model of the vessel as well as the rental duration.
+The summer months of June, July, and August tend to be cheaper periods to rent a boat, compared to the BVI's high season from December to March.
 With Click&Boat's diverse fleet and ranging prices, there's a rental option available for every kind of budget.

-The Baths is a beach area on the island of Virgin Gorda that you can take luxury yachts to that formed with the erosion of granite over millions of years that caused boulders to create beautiful, natural tidal pools, tunnels, arches and scenic grottoes that are open to the sea.
+The Baths is a beach area on the island of Virgin Gorda where you can take luxury yachts that formed with the erosion of granite over millions of years that caused boulders to create beautiful, natural tidal pools, tunnels, arches, and scenic grottoes that are open to the sea.
 The area is a national park and a major tourist attraction.

 Every island in the British Virgin Islands is surrounded by coral reefs making the BVI the perfect place to experience sea life.

 Click&Boat offers renters the possibility to rent a boat with or without a skipper.
 Whether you choose to have one on board or not will depend on many different factors.

 For those who have a boat license, bareboat rentals are available.
 However, if you prefer to sit back and relax then choose to rent with a captain.
 This is also a great option for those who are planning a get-together, celebration, or party on board!

 Our captains are local experts who know the area like the back of their hand!
 Let them show you all the top places to check out, including secluded beaches and coves, and give you recommendations on the best restaurants and bars.